athemes/Merchant/readme.txt

 == Changelog ==
 = 1.5 =
-* Added - 4 Modules: Quick Social Links, Add To Cart Text, Slide-out cart and Product Navigation Buttons
+* Added - 4 Modules: Quick Social Links, Add To Cart Text, Slide-out cart and Product Navigation Buttons.
-* Changed - Renamed Product Swatches to Variation Swatches
+* Changed - Renamed Product Swatches to Variation Swatches.
-* Fixed - Cookie Banner: In certain cases it was not possible to close the cookie banner
+* Fixed - Cookie Banner: In certain cases it was not possible to close the cookie banner.

 = 1.4 =
 * Changed - Added new previews & description changes.